renakollmannsuhr/StreetSense/README.md

 ** please ensure to enable location tracking on your device and your browser

+# Product Page

+Our current product page draft is available at www.streetsense.live/product

+This page is still a work in progress.
+As our app's main feature is a map view, we modeled it after other apps like [Open Street Maps](https://www.openstreetmap.org/about) where the user initially lands on the map view of the app and then can click an 'About' link to access the product page.
+We are still working on implmenting this 'About' link on our map landing page.

 # Milestone Slide Decks
 [Canva presentation slides link](https://www.canva.com/design/DAGVAQP41qc/utRE8anDTQa0y_yQQfE_Sg/edit?utm_content=DAGVAQP41qc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)